Section III - A Spiritual Being Living in the World of Matter

 - The first—the perineum at the bottom of our body—is often called the survival chakra.
 When this chakra is healthy, we know that we will always have enough to eat, a place to live and be able to survive and care for our loved ones in the physical world.
 As a spiritual being, this chakra matures as we teach our bodymind that we are unconditionally loved.

 - Below the navel is our sexual chakra.
 The next octave of sexual energy is our passion for life.
 When we are passionate about what we do, we start developing charisma, the third octave.
 The highest octave of sexual energy is compassion.
-When this chakra is healthy, we know that we are an integral part of every aspect of life, beginning with family, school and any group you are affiliated with.
+When this chakra is healthy, we know that we are an integral part of every aspect of life, beginning with family, school and any group we are affiliated with.

 - The third eye develops as we learn to recognize the eternal truths between all dualities, like Republican vs Democrat, good vs evil, right vs wrong and thousands of other polarities.
 Rumi, the mystic poet said, “Out beyond the doing of good or doing of bad there is a field.
 I’ll meet you there.”
 Our third eye lets us into that field.